benmoran56/esper/README.md

 World Contexts
 --------------
-Esper has the capability of supporting multiple "World" contexts.
+**esper** has the capability of supporting multiple "World" contexts.
 On import, a "default" World is active.
 All creation of Entities, assignment of Processors, and all other operations occur within the confines of the active World.
 In other words, the World contexts are completely isolated from each other.
 For basic games and designs, you may not need to bother with this functionality.
 A single default World context can often be enough.
 For advanced use cases, such as when different scenes in your game have different Entities and Processor requirements, this functionality can be quite useful.
 World context operations are done with the following functions::
-*
 * esper.list_worlds()
 * esper.switch_world(name)
 * esper.delete_world(name)